KChalk/kchalk.github.io/index.md

 Testing themes and header duplication issues

-Slate theme doesn't seem to be slating.
+Slate theme doesn't seem to be slating, but maybe it will now that I've used the right name...